RoganDawes/P4wnP1/README.md

 7. If the ´password of the user who locked the box is weakly chosen, chances are high that John the Ripper will be able to crack it, which leads to...
 8. ... **P4wnP1** ultimately enters the password, in order to unlock the box and you're able to access the box (the cracked password is stored in `collected` folder, along with the hashes).

-The payload `Win10_LockPicker.txt` has to be chosen in `setup.cfg` to carry out the attack. **It is important to modify the payloads "lang" parameter to your target's language**.
+The payload `Win10_LockPicker.txt` has to be chosen in `startup_payload.conf` to carry out the attack. **It is important to modify the payloads "lang" parameter to your target's language**.
 If you attach a HDMI monitor to P4wnP1, you could watch the status output of the attack (including captured hash and plain creds, if you made it this far).

 ## Payload: Stealing Browser credentials (hakin9_tutorial)